prisma-labs/graphql-framework-experiment/docs/architecture.md

 ### Assembly

-The process in which the app configuration (settings, schema type defs, used plugins, etc.) is processed into a runnable state.
-Nexus apps are only ever assembled once in their lifecycle.
+The process in which the app "configuration" (settings, schema type defs, used plugins, etc.) is processed into a runnable state.
+Nexus apps are only ever assembled once in their process lifecycle.

+### Reflection

+The general idea of the app source code or its state at runtime being analyzed to extract data.

 ### Dynamic Reflection